 With the advent of social media and the ease of real-time information, in 2015 the majority of the content on huskycrew.org was moved to the new Washington Rowing website (washingtonrowing.com), with huskycrew.org remaining as the main source for consistently updated history material, photos and collections.

 The site is 100% supported by volunteers.
 Our photos and videos come almost entirely from alums and friends of the program throughout the decades, and all writing (except the exceptional women's history written by Ellen Ernst) is done by Eric Cohen.

-For questions about the website content please contact Eric Cohen '82 at
+HRF or the Huskycrew.org website, please contact Eric Cohen '82 at